dreamineering/business-administration/docs/support/system-errors.md

 ---
-title: System Error - Cannot save form updates
+title: System Errors
-prev: ./
-next: false
 ---

+# System Errors

-# System Error - Cannot save form updates
+## System Error > Cannot save form updates

 Occasionally data can become locked if two users access it at the same time